Ireland

 Capital gains tax entrepreneur relief

-Capital gains tax entrepreneur relief allows for a reduction in the capital gains rate to 10% on the disposal of chargeable business assets from 1 January 2017, up to a lifetime limit of EUR 1 million.
+Capital gains tax entrepreneur relief allows for a reduction in the capital gains rate to 10% on the disposal of chargeable business assets by qualifying shareholders, up to a lifetime limit of EUR 1.5 million (the limit for disposals prior to 1 January 2026 was EUR 1 million).
 This allows entrepreneurs to free up more capital for reinvestment and builds on Ireland’s focus to drive investment in new businesses.

-For disposals on or after 1 January 2021, a qualifying shareholding is an individual that holds at least 5% of the shares in a qualifying company for a continuous period of at least three years at any time prior to the disposal.
-For disposals before this date, a qualifying investor is an individual who was required to hold at least 5% of the shares in a qualifying company for a period of at least three out of the five years immediately prior to the disposal.
+A qualifying shareholding is an individual that holds at least 5% of the shares in a qualifying company for a continuous period of at least three years at any time prior to the disposal.

 Capital gains tax treatment of debts